 Rating 9.0, $63 queen suite, sells out quickly!

-When researching where to stay in Ho Chi Minh City, we stumbled across Christina’s website.
+When researching the best hotels in Saigon, we stumbled across Christina’s website.
 We wish we had been able to stay here but to be honest, Christina’s was a little out of our budget!
-That’s because it has all the amenities to make it a fantastic place to stay in Ho Chi Minh.
+That’s because it has all the amenities to make it one of the best places to stay in Saigon.

 The apartment-like suites are beautifully decorated in a modern style and many of them include a kitchenette and separate eating area.
 At Christina’s, you also get access to communal kitchens, an office/bar area, do-your-own-laundry facilities, and a rooftop patio.
 It looks like the perfect place for road-weary travellers to lay their heads and busy digital nomads to get some work done!
 Their friendly reply to my enquiry emails left me feeling cheery, even if I wasn’t able to stay!

 Best Hotels in Saigon if you Want to Treat Yourself

 Rating 9.1, $75 deluxe double room, breakfast included

 With colourful contemporary design and modern amenities, LiefHotel appears to be a cut above most similar hotels in Saigon.
 If you’ve flown in from Europe or North America, LiefHotel seems like the perfect place to get over jet lag, with its quiet location, extremely helpful staff, and made-to-order breakfast delivered straight to your room.
 It’s a short taxi ride to the city centre and nowhere near the touristy backpacker’s district, so best for people who don’t want to be partying at the tourist bars late into the night.